Description

 y <- dat$y

-No we try the available penalized regression method in quadrupen to fit the regularization path to this data set
+Now we try the available penalized regression methods in quadrupen to fit the regularization path to this data set

 Lava (sparse + dense signal decomposition)